jimparis/esphome-cfg/README.md

 # ESPHome Device Setup

-These scripts and configuration contain the main configuration and components for custom ESPHome hardware.
+These scripts and configuration contain the main configuration and components for various ESPHome devices.
 When flashed on to a device, they can be given WiFi credentials through a captive portal, and adopted into ESPHome dashboard automatically.